TVM Litigation Update: Transobturator slings AND Defense Experts are on the clock

 Knowledgeable defense experts are downplaying or completely omitting from recordation the complaints of seriously injured women who come to them for care.

-SANTA BARBARA, CA, UNITED STATES, April 7, 2021 /EINPresswire.com/ -- “There are defense witnesses who present themselves as experts in surgical management of polypropylene mid-urethral slings and their complications.
+SANTA BARBARA, CALIFORNIA, UNITED STATES, April 8, 2021 /EINPresswire.com/ -- “There are defense witnesses who present themselves as experts in surgical management of polypropylene mid-urethral slings and their complications.
 At best they underplay the severity of complications and resulting harm.
 At worst their methodologies are unsound.
-Many times these physician experts are rendering no meaningful care for the serious injuries they encounter, knowing that providing the actual diagnosis will cost them hundreds of thousands of dollars in future expert fees paid by defendant manufacturers” - Greg Vigna, MD, JD
+Many times these physician experts are rendering no meaningful care for the serious injuries they encounter, knowing that providing the actual diagnosis will cost them hundreds of thousands of dollars in future expert fees paid by defendant manufacturers” -Greg Vigna, MD, JD

 Greg Vigna, MD, JD, national pharmaceutical injury attorney, practicing physician, and Certified Life Care Planner states, “We are seeing very disturbing cases where defense experts who clearly know the scientific basis and the medical literature that supports causation of obturator and pudendal neuralgia from transobturator slings are downplaying or completely omitting from recordation the complaints of seriously injured women who come to them for care.”